 A TEA is a geographical area that is considered rural or has an unemployment rate of at least 1.5 times the national average.
-When EB-5 Visa applicants invest in a TEA, they can put forward $500,000 rather than $1,000,000.
-Individual states determine the precise boundaries of a TEA.
+When EB-5 Visa applicants invest in a TEA, they can put forward $900,000 rather than $1,800,000.
+In accordance with recent program regulation updates, the Department of Homeland Security (DHS) now determines the precise boundaries of a TEA.

 This is an involved question in most cases that requires a significant time investment to determine.
 The ease of determining whether your project is in a TEA will depend on its specific location.
-The process of determining whether your project is in a TEA will involve state and local government in most jurisdictions and can take 30 days or more.
+Understanding whether your project is in a TEA will be determined by the Department of Homeland Security (DHS).

 The duration of fundraising depends on the size of the capital raise.
 The optimum time frame for a capital raise of twenty to fifty million dollars is nine to twelve months.

 Closing costs are typically the same as any other form of capital.

 Ideally, funding sizes are between $20-$50 million.
 However, we can make exceptions on a case-by-case basis.

 We aim to return our investor’s capital in five to six years.

 EB-5 funds cannot be repaid until USCIS approves the final investor’s I-829 petition.
 This typically occurs 38 to 42 months from the closing of the investment.